ibm-cloud-docs/speech-to-text/audio-terminology.md

 {: #audio-terminology-compression-more}

 -   For more information about audio compression, see [Data compression (Audio)](https://wikipedia.org/wiki/Data_compression#Audio){: external}.
+-   For more information about the compression that is available with the audio formats that the service supports, see [Audio formats](/docs/speech-to-text?topic=speech-to-text-audio-formats#audio-formats-list).
 -   For more information about using data compression to increase the amount of audio that you can send with a request, see [Data limits and compression](/docs/speech-to-text?topic=speech-to-text-audio-formats#audio-formats-limits).

 ## Channels